jmarielah/Screen-Time-Monitor/README.md

 ---

 ## Project Overview
 -> This Screen Time Monitor written in **Python and AppleScript** is designed for macOS users who wish to track and limit their daily screen time usage.
 It is a system that allows the user to view their screen time via graphs and limit their individual app usage.
-Moreover, it includes a simple and minimalistic interface styled using **PyQt6, Matplotlib, and QSS (Qt Style Sheet)**, allowing the user to navigate through the app easily.
+Moreover, it includes a simple and minimalistic interface, styled using **PyQt6, Matplotlib, and QSS (Qt Style Sheet)**, allowing the user to navigate through the app easily.
 With this, users can become more aware of their computer habits and take action to make them healthier.

 ---